Whenever you try to buy Premier League tickets, especially at one of the big clubs, you will run into these things called memberships.

 Even with a membership, some Premier League clubs are just about impossible.
-For example, I have maintained a membership with Liverpool for three years, just to try and build up some points.
-So far, in those three years, I have managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
-Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, I couldn’t get a ticket, membership or no.
+For example, Groundhopper Paul once maintained a membership with Liverpool for four years, just to try and build up some points.
+He managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
+Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, he couldn’t get a ticket, membership or no.

 When You Probably Need a Membership

-If you’re looking at one these smaller clubs, send an email to their ticket office to confirm tickets will probably be on General Sale, and when.
+If you’re looking at one of these smaller clubs, send an email to their ticket office to confirm tickets will probably be on General Sale and when.

 When You Won’t Need a Membership